 Types of Turnover

-How to Calculate Turnover Rate3
+How to Calculate Turnover Rate

 You calculate the turnover rate by dividing the number of employees who left by the total number of employees at the beginning of the period.
 This number is expressed as a percentage.
 You can calculate voluntary turnover, involuntary turnover, and total turnover.

 For example, a company has 100 employees at the start of the year.
-During the year six employees quit and nine get let go in a layoff late in the year.
+During the year six employees quit, and nine get let go in a layoff late in the year.
 The voluntary turnover rate for the year would be 6/100 or 6 percent.
 The involuntary turnover rate was 9/100 or 9 percent.
 The total turnover rate would be calculated as 15/100 or 15 percent because the six employees who left voluntarily and the nine who were laid off are added together.

-What You Can Do About Turnover
+What Employers Can Do

 If you are a supervisor, whether you supervise front-line employees or managers, it is in your best interest to keep turnover low.
 It makes your job easier because you don't have the time and training costs of new hires to replace the employees who quit.